elys-network/grafana/deployment.md

 For now, we are done here!

-## 2. Configure of the node and server
+## 2. Configuration of the node and server

 For Grafana to connect to the node and retrieve useful data, a few configuration items and packages are required.<br>
 Connect to the node server, and: